Rational spheres and double disk bundles: Introduction

-Thus, we answer Fang's question in even dimensions: Theorem \ref{thm:fang} is true for even dimensional simply connected rational spheres for the simple reason that all such such spheres are already homotopy spheres.
+The case $m=2$ was previously shown by Ge and Radeschi \cite{GeRa} as a consequence of their classification of singular Riemannian foliations in dimension $4$.
+The case $m=3$ was already shown by the authors in joint work with Galaz-Garc\'ia \cite{DGGK}.
+For $m \geq 3$, the backward implication is immediate from \cite[Theorem H]{Sm2}.
+For $m \geq 4$, the existence of exotic spheres in dimensions $\geq 7$ shows that ``homeomorphic'' cannot be replaced with ``diffeomorphic'' in general.

-The case $n=4$ was previously shown by Ge and Radeschi \cite{GeRa} as a consequence of their classification of singular Riemannian foliations in dimension $4$.
-The case $n=6$ was already shown by the author, Galaz-Garc\'ia, and Kerin \cite{DGGK}.
+The proof of Theorem \ref{thm:main} leads to full homeomorphism classifications of the possible bases $B_\pm$ of the disk bundles and the boundaries $\partial DB_\pm$ along which the gluing is performed.
+The following corollary says that, up to homeomorphism and with the exception of dimension four, the previously mentioned decomposition of a sphere into a union of trivial disk bundles over spheres is essentially all that can happen in the even-dimensional case.

-For $n\geq 6$, the backwards implication follows from \cite{Sm2}[Theorem 6.3] - every manifold of dimension at least $6$ with torsion free cohomology admits a Morse function where the number of critical points matches the total rational Betti number.
-For a homotopy sphere of dimension at least $6$, Morse theory then shows that every homotopy sphere is obtained by gluing two disks (that is, disk bundles over points) along their boundary.
-For $n\geq 8$, there existence of exotic spheres shows that ``homeomorphic'' can not be replace with ``diffeomorphic'' in general.
+\begin{Corollary} Suppose $M^{2m}$ is an even-dimensional homotopy sphere that admits a double disk bundle decomposition $DB_- \cup_\partial DB_+$, where, without loss of generality, both of $B_\pm$ are assumed to be connected.
+Then one of the following occurs: \begin{enumerate} \item $B_\pm$ are points and $\partial DB_\pm$ are diffeomorphic to $\sph^{2m-1}$;